LiuMingqi2001/Fine-scale-Striatal-Parcellation-using-Diffusion-MRI-Tractography-and-Graph-Neural-Networks/README.md

 # Fine-scale Striatal Parcellation using Diffusion MRI Tractography and Graph Neural Networks

 This repository contains the source code for the paper **"Fine-scale striatal parcellation using diffusion MRI tractography and graph neural networks."** The code leverages graph neural networks (GNNs) to perform fine-scale parcellation of the striatum based on diffusion MRI tractography data.
-All code is located in the `src/` folder.

-> **Note:** This repository currently contains only the `src` part of the project.
-You may later add additional directories (e.g., for data, logs, or pre-trained parameters) as your project evolves.
+> **Note:** This repository now includes scripts for running pretraining and finetuning, located in the `scripts/` folder.

 ---